San Diego County supervisor to resign after assault lawsuit – KION546

 “They were all seen having promising futures collapse over sexual harassment claims,” said Adams.

-Fletcher’s name entered conversations about who San Diego might elect mayor or member of Congress, Adams said.
+Fletcher’s name entered conversations about who San Diego might elect to be mayor or a member of Congress, Adams said.
 His troubles may open the way for new faces if Todd Gloria, the Democratic mayor, faces questions over how he handled fallout from the real estate debacle.

 San Diego’s political drama doesn’t appear to have gripped residents like earlier scandal, including the resignation in 2013 of Bob Filner, the first Democratic mayor in 20 years, after weeks of near-daily allegations of harassing women, including city employees.

-Note: This story was first published on March 30, 2023.
-It was updated on March 30, 2023 to remove the name of the government worker making accusations of sexual assault, per Associated Press policy.